signalapp/libsignal/README.md

 The basic tools above should get you set up for most libsignal Rust development.

-Eventually, you may find that you need some additional Rust tools like `cbindgen` to modify the bridges to the client libraries or `taplo` for code formatting.
+Eventually, you may find that you need some additional Rust tools like `taplo` for code formatting.

 You should always install any Rust tools you need that may affect the build from cargo rather than from your system package manager (e.g. `apt` or `brew`).
 Package managers sometimes contain outdated versions of these tools that can break